 in March 2014

-This post is open to trainees in recognised training posts and the post holder would be required to assist with all issues relating to the work of the ISC and particularly with issues relating to psychiatric trainees in Iraq.
-The post holder is also required to join (if not already a member) the Iraq Mental The committee meets four times a year and has dedicated administrative support at the College.
-The term of office for a trainee committee member is one year, renewable for you have any questions about this role please contact email@example.com Obituary for Dr Rizgar Amin
+This post is open to Members of the College and the post holder would be required to assist with all issues relating to the work of the ISC and particularly with issues relating to psychiatric trainees in Iraq.
+The post holder is also required to join (if not already a member) the Iraq Mental Health The committee meets four times a year and has dedicated administrative support at the College.
+The term of office a committee member is 3 years, renewable once.

+you have any questions about this role please contact email@example.com Obituary for Dr Rizgar Amin